TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 1. Install [Docker](https://docs.docker.com/engine/install/) and
    [Docker Compose](https://docs.docker.com/compose/install/) on your system.
-2. Open a terminal and run `docker-compose up -d` in this directory to start the services.
+2. Open a terminal and run `docker compose up -d` in this directory to start the services.

 It will take some time to apply, when it's finished everything should be running.
 The endpoints are:

 ```sh
 CAS/AC: 0.0.0.0:50051 # Configures CAS & AC for SSL connections